hanai3Bi/Switch-OC-Suite/README.md

 ## Installation

-1. Download latest release and copy all the files in `SdOut` to the root of SD card. `system_settings.ini` should be edited manually.
+1. Download latest release.

+2. Manually edit `system_settings.ini` and copy all the files in `SdOut` to the root of SD card.

-2. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency, rename it to `loader.kip` and place it in `/atmosphere/kips/`.
+3. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency, rename it to `loader.kip` and place it in `/atmosphere/kips/`.

-3. **Hekate-ipl bootloader**
+4. **Hekate-ipl bootloader**
    - Rename the kip to `loader.kip` and add `kip1=atmosphere/kips/loader.kip` in `bootloader/hekate_ipl.ini`

    **Atmosphere Fusee bootloader:**